Other names: Italian Mastiff, Can Corso Mastiff, Cane Corso Italiano, Italiano Molosso

 The responsibility to protect his loved ones runs in his blood, and he won’t hesitate for a second to defend them if he senses a danger.

-His impressive size and sometimes disarming intelligence makes him mostly unsuitable for
+His impressive size and sometimes disarming intelligence makes him mostly unsuitable for first-time owners.

 Experienced owners will be necessary to control and train this stubborn dog, as well as to know how to properly respond to his many needs.